Vanguard Dividend Appreciation ETF (NYSEARCA:VIG) Shares Sold by Strategic Financial Concepts LLC

-A number of other institutional investors have also recently bought and sold shares of the company.
-BCS Wealth Management boosted its position in Vanguard Dividend Appreciation ETF by 2.3% during the fourth quarter.
-BCS Wealth Management now owns 2,763 shares of the company’s stock valued at $471,000 after purchasing an additional 61 shares during the last quarter.
-Lbmc Investment Advisors LLC raised its holdings in Vanguard Dividend Appreciation ETF by 2.5% during the fourth quarter.
-Lbmc Investment Advisors LLC now owns 2,580 shares of the company’s stock valued at $440,000 after buying an additional 64 shares in the last quarter.
-Palisade Asset Management LLC raised its holdings in Vanguard Dividend Appreciation ETF by 1.5% during the third quarter.
-Palisade Asset Management LLC now owns 4,265 shares of the company’s stock valued at $663,000 after buying an additional 65 shares in the last quarter.
-Glass Jacobson Investment Advisors llc raised its holdings in Vanguard Dividend Appreciation ETF by 5.3% during the third quarter.
-Glass Jacobson Investment Advisors llc now owns 1,314 shares of the company’s stock valued at $204,000 after buying an additional 66 shares in the last quarter.
-Finally, Triangle Securities Wealth Management raised its holdings in Vanguard Dividend Appreciation ETF by 1.2% during the fourth quarter.
-Triangle Securities Wealth Management now owns 5,932 shares of the company’s stock valued at $1,011,000 after buying an additional 68 shares in the last quarter.
+A number of other hedge funds have also modified their holdings of VIG.
+Morgan Stanley boosted its position in shares of Vanguard Dividend Appreciation ETF by 1.7% in the third quarter.
+Morgan Stanley now owns 11,325,386 shares of the company’s stock worth $1,759,739,000 after buying an additional 190,258 shares during the period.
+Moneta Group Investment Advisors LLC raised its holdings in Vanguard Dividend Appreciation ETF by 131,442.0% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 11,075,838 shares of the company’s stock valued at $1,681,866,000 after buying an additional 11,067,418 shares in the last quarter.
+Vanguard Group Inc. raised its holdings in Vanguard Dividend Appreciation ETF by 2.2% during the third quarter.
+Vanguard Group Inc. now owns 7,866,159 shares of the company’s stock valued at $1,222,244,000 after buying an additional 171,161 shares in the last quarter.
+Wealthfront Advisers LLC raised its holdings in Vanguard Dividend Appreciation ETF by 3.9% during the first quarter.
+Wealthfront Advisers LLC now owns 5,942,941 shares of the company’s stock valued at $963,707,000 after buying an additional 224,856 shares in the last quarter.
+Finally, LPL Financial LLC raised its holdings in Vanguard Dividend Appreciation ETF by 2.7% during the third quarter.
+LPL Financial LLC now owns 5,199,393 shares of the company’s stock valued at $807,882,000 after buying an additional 134,815 shares in the last quarter.

 Vanguard Dividend Appreciation ETF Trading Up 0.1 %